Azure/portaldocs/README.md

 [Ask a question about blades on StackOverflow](https://stackoverflow.microsoft.com/questions/tagged/ibiza-blades-parts)

+### Generated Views

+Save development time by making use of auto-generated declarative blades in your extension.
+If you've properly onboarded your extension, resource provider and API specs with Azure Portal, we may have blades already generated on your behalf.
+Please browse the GeneratedExtension repo [here](https://msazure.visualstudio.com/One/_git/AzureUX-GeneratedExtension?path=/src/views) to add blades to your extension.

+Look for your extension and drill into the respective api-version folder.
+Here you will find blades you can directly reference or copy and edit within your extension repo.

 ### Parts

 If you want your experience to have a presence on Azure dashboards then you will want to build parts (a.k.a. tiles).